This list contains a description of required documents for business verification.

 3. Company Agreement

 A social contract is a document that sets out the principles of the company and, for example, decision-making powers for special transactions, changes in capital or changes in shareholder structure.
 A company agreement has several pages and must be authorised by a notary.
 All pages of the company agreement, as well as signatures and the notary's authorisation must be present on the document.

 4. Power of Attorney

 A power of attorney is a document that gives a person the power of representation for another person in legal transactions.
-In other words, if you are not the sole director of the company, you will also need a completed power of attorney confirming that legal transactions may be conducted on behalf of the company.
+In other words, if you are not the sole director of the company, you will also need a completed power of attorney signed by the beneficial owners of the company confirming that legal transactions may be conducted on behalf of the company.

 The forms can be found here: